Finite Sample Inference in Incomplete Models: Theoretical framework

 \subsection{Examples}

-Incomplete models as described above encompass examples as diverse as static simultaneous move games with complete information and pure strategy equilibrium concepts, choice models with limited attention or partially observed consideration sets, auctions with independent private values.
+Incomplete models as described above encompass examples as diverse as static simultaneous move games with complete information and pure strategy equilibrium concepts, choice models with limited attention or partially observed consideration sets, and auctions with independent private values.
 Section~3 in \cite{Molinari:2020} gives a detailed account of such incomplete structural models with extensive references.
-In what follows, we concentrate on three recent examples to illustrate precisely how they fit within the framework.
+In what follows, we concentrate on two recent structural examples and then introduce a simple running example used throughout the paper.